lessons learned on the journey toward independence

 The Stalwart emergency hand water pump

 This emergency hand pump is a possible solution to this dilemma.
 It is less expensive than a full-fledged hand pump, but yet it is touted as being fairly easy to operate and can work with static water levels down to 170 feet (supposedly).
 And best of all, it fits right along side all the pipe and wire in your well, meaning you don't have to pull anything to install or use this hand pump.
 It is fairly rudimentary, so don't think we are talking about a full-sized, real hand pump, but this could have its place.
+You'll need to find out if it is able to handle freezing weather and I question it's durability.
+But it certainly could be better than nothing!
 Here is the website for more info.

 Home-made emergency hand pump

 If your static water level is fairly shallow, you could even make your own emergency hand pump.
 Basically, in its simplest, most rudimentary form, this is a small PVC pipe with a foot valve (a one-way valve that allows water into the pipe but will not let it back out) on the bottom.
 The length of the pipe would be several feet longer than the depth to your static water level.
 All you do is let the pipe into the well and once the bottom reaches the water level, you forcefully push down on the pipe and pull up.
 And then you push down and pull up...and then you push down and pull up...and keep doing that until water starts coming out of the top of the pipe.
 When you forcefully push down, the foot valve allows water into the pipe.
 Then when you life the pipe it closes, keeping all of that water in the pipe.
 When you push down again, it allows evens more water in the pipe, raising the water level inside the pipe.
 As you continue doing this, the water level keep raising until water starts flowing out the top of the pipe, where there is a garden hose connected that allows the water to flow into a bucket.
 See picture below for a sketch of the different parts required and where they go.